 I wrote my first ever craft tutorial in 2012 on how to tie a square sliding knot.
 From that moment I was hooked on making DIY tutorials.
 That post still get traffic.

 So when I wanted to share a sneak peek of the content from my new Macrame EBook, it had to be the sliding knots.
-I’m going to be sharing all three versions from the book, including the barrel knot and an updated version of the square sliding knot.
-But we are starting with the simple sliding knot.
-And if you want to be the first to hear when the full ebook goes on sale, sign up to my mailing list!
+I’m sharing all three versions from the book, including the barrel knot and an updated version of the square sliding knot.
+If you like this tutorial, you can get even more macrame patterns and tutorials in the full book, which is available as an instant download here!